daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 The standard framework for this involves maximising 'expected utility'.

-\textcolor{red}{Warning:} Making choices to maximise expected utility is *not* the same as making choices to maximise expected monetary outcomes.
+\textcolor{red}{Warning:} \textcolor{green}(To avoid confusion...} Making choices to maximise expected utility is *not* the same as making choices to maximise expected monetary outcomes.
 This is one of the main points here.
 A good share of students get this mixed up!

 ## Probability concepts: a quick review